 Application: More information will be posted soon.

-Cost: $6,200, includes all flights, accommodation, activities, ground transportation and food.
+Cost (from Summer 2014 - subject to change):$6,200, includes all flights, accommodation, activities, ground transportation and food.
 Students will be billed $5,300 and will need to bring $900 for meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.